nkadel/how-to-spell-dns-and-rfc/README.md

     - Almost everyone doing this uses 10.0.0.0/8
     - A few tools especially for home routers 192.168.0.0/16
     - Very, very few use 172.16.0.0/12
+    - Non-routable addresses are often served by private or internal only DNS.
     - These leave plenty of space for local for business environments to provide local DNS records, and to split them up for useful departmental subdomans